PharmGKB/pgkb-ngs-pipeline/README.md

 ## Docker version

-The pipeline can also be installed using this docker [file](DockerFile).
+The pipeline can also be installed using this docker [file](../DockerFile).
 To run this version check out the project and cd into the main directory then create the docker image:

 ```
 > docker build -t pharmngs .
 ```

-Then create container using this image, which a shared volume for the data:
+Then create a container using this image, with a shared volume for the data:

 ```
-> docker run -t -v /data/<folder_with_ngs_data>:/usr/share/docker_data pharmngs /bin/bash
+> docker run -t -v <folder_with_ngs_data>:/usr/share/docker_data pharmngs /bin/bash
 ```

 This gives you command line access to the container.
 If you would like to try running the test data type: